dswelbor/designpattern-demo/java/README.md

 state of what's being decorated untouched.
 This is also useful when side effects are desirable - such as wrapping a method with logging.

-In the java-based example we provide, CoffeeBase "is" Coffee as are CoffeeDecorators.
+In the java-based example we provide, CoffeeBase "is-a" Coffee as are CoffeeDecorators.
 These decorators are abstracted as children of the CoffeeDecoratorAbstract parent class, which serves to both enforce the common Coffee interface and bake in common shared attributes.
 More information about this pattern and how it is used can be found at: